 See?
 Each year you not only make more money, but at an increasing rate.
 And you’re not doing anything different!
 You’re not adding more money in!!
 You’re just sitting back and lettin’ that shit ride.

-These amounts are small so its hard to wrap your head around the true magic of compound returns, but play around with a compound interest calculator to see how impressive these numbers can get—especially when you explore time frames longer than 30 and 40 years.
+These amounts are small so it’s hard to wrap your head around the true magic of compound returns, but play around with a compound interest calculator to see how impressive these numbers can get—especially when you explore time frames longer than 30 and 40 years.
 That’s when the slope of a compound return graph starts to get steep, and it’s also why people are always screaming at us and telling us that our young years are the most important for investing.
-I think we should listen.
+We should listen.